 G.S.
-143-215.1(i) and (k) provide that any person required to obtain an individual permit from the Commission for a disposal system under the authority of that section or Chapter 130A of the General Statutes shall have a compliance boundary established by rule or permit for various categories of disposal systems and beyond which groundwater quality standards may not be exceeded, and that EMC shall require the permittee to undertake corrective action to restore the groundwater quality.
+143-215.1(i) and (k) provide that any person required to obtain an individual permit from the Commission for a disposal system under the authority of that section or Chapter 130A of the General Statutes must have a compliance boundary established by rule or permit for various categories of disposal systems and beyond which groundwater quality standards may not be exceeded, and that the EMC must require the permittee to undertake corrective action to restore the groundwater quality.

-Section 12(a) would provide that EMC can only act on permits for new or enlarged sources.
-Subsection (b) would provide that, for animal waste management systems, EMC could not deny a permit application, or attach a condition to the permit except when EMC determines that a denial or condition is required by the statutes governing the permitting of animal waste management systems.
-Subsection (b) would also provide that permitted animal waste management systems shall have compliance boundaries and shall undertake corrective action in the event that groundwater standards are violated, consistent with the requirements for other disposal systems.
+Section 12(a) would provide that a person who constructs or operates an animal waste management system only need obtain a permit under the Animal Waste Management Systems Part.
+This would not eliminate a permittee's responsibility to obtain an NPDES permit.
+Subsection (b) would provide that, for animal waste management systems, the EMC could not deny a permit application, or attach a condition to the permit except when the EMC determines that a denial or condition is required by the statutes governing the permitting of animal waste management systems.
+Subsection (b) would also provide that permitted animal waste management systems must have compliance boundaries and must undertake corrective action in the event that groundwater standards are violated, consistent with the requirements for other disposal systems, and that a permit applicant, permittee, or dissatisfied third party may commence a contested case by filing a petition within 30 days of the EMC notifying the applicant or permittee of its permit decision.
+If a petition is not filed within 30 days, the EMC's decision is final and not subject to review.